NeoGranular/lanyon/_posts/2016-04-10-heaven-awakening-chapter-1.md

 However, Lu Ping was assuming an appearance as if he was completely unaware of it.
 With astonishment written on all over his face, he asked: “ Where?”

-“ Under your foot….”
+“Under your foot….”

 “Eh?”
 Lu Ping bowed his head and shifted his leg.
 Sure enough, there was a budding of Dormant Fire Lotus stepped on by him.
 The root of the Dormant Fire Lotus is a rare variety, and transplanting it from inside the water to the dry land is very difficult.
 However, at this moment, it was completely turned into a steamed bun by Lu Ping.

-“ Get lost.”
+“Get lost.”
 As Mo Sen looked at that steamed bun kind of Dormant Fire Lotus, his heart ached deeply.
 He couldn’t even get angry.
 He hurriedly charged into the Flower Garden and knelt in front of the Lotus.
 Then, with great caution, he began to examine its stem.

-“ It’s not important.
+“It’s not important.
 Right?”
 Lu Ping crouched his body and brought his head close.
 He seemed very focused.

-“ Disappear or die!”
+“Disappear or die!”
 Mo Sen’s desire to kill was already at the limit.

-“ I will disappear.”
+“I will disappear.”
 Lu Ping immediately retreated.
 His vision fell upon the fumingly walking Su Tang who was walking straight in his direction.
 Lu Ping raised his hand to make a greeting.

-“ You….”
+“You….”
 Su Tang stared at him blankly.
 She couldn’t figure out, why would Lu Ping come in front of her against all the exceptions.
 But as her vision flew towards Quarter’s side and she looked at the wretched appearance of Mo Sen leaning on the ground with buttocks out, she instantly made the connection.

 After firmly glaring Lu Ping for a moment, she quickly walked beside Mo Sen.